nyonson/raiju/README.md

 The idea here is to encourage channel re-balancing through fees.
 If a channel has a too much local liquidity, fees are lowered in order to encourage relatively more outbound transactions.
 Visa versa for a channel with too little local liquidity.

-The strategy for fee amounts is hardcoded (although I might try to add some more in the future) to `high-fee-ppm` for channels with high liquidity, `high-fee-ppm / 10` for standard liquidity, and `high-fee-ppm / 100` for low liquidity.
+The strategy for fee amounts is hardcoded (although I might try to add some more in the future) based on the standard fee ppm flag.

 ```
-$ raiju fees -high-fee-ppm 2000
+$ raiju fees -standard-liquidity-fee-ppm 200
 ```

 ### systemd automation